mrlasers/preact-www/content/en/guide/v10/server-side-rendering.md

 ## JSX Mode

 The JSX rendering mode is especially useful if you're doing any kind of snapshot testing.
-It renders the output as if it was written in JSX.
+It renders the output as if it were written in JSX.

 ```jsx
 import render from 'preact-render-to-string/jsx';